kubrickzirconia/mr-blonded/README.md

-# mr-blonded-vis
+# mr-blonded

-a visualisation of frank ocean's career: some data, some beauty
+Mr Blonded is a data visualisation project seeking to express ideas pertaining to perhaps the most reclusive and aloof performer of our times.

 ## Repository Organisation

-Please see below for a quick roadmap of how this repository has been organised.
+Please see below for a quick roadmap of the subfolders into which this repository has been organised.

 ### data